 Certificate in American Indian Studies

 A Certificate in American Indian Studies is a way of giving recognition to students who have made a significant effort to learn about American Indian culture and the place of American Indians in American society.
-Students receiving a certificate will have a transcript notation indicating that they have received a certificate in American Indian Studies.
+Students receiving a certificate will have the achievement officially recorded via transcript notation.

 What can I do with a certificate in American Indian Studies?

-American Indian Studies majors go on to successful careers in administration, advising, academics, advocacy, the arts, business, community outreach, consulting, education, government, health or health education, journalism, library science, literacy programming, lobbying, management, politics, publishing, school counseling, social work, research, and many more.
+Students of American Indian Studies go on to successful careers in administration, advising, academics, advocacy, the arts, business, community outreach, consulting, education, government, health or health education, journalism, library science, literacy programming, lobbying, management, politics, publishing, school counseling, social work, research, and many more.

 AIS Certificate Advisor: Denise Wiyaka